 We built a new 20,000 square foot complex at Revesby in Sydney to house our manufacturing operation as conversion kits were being made and sold at a rate of one kit per hour.

-When the fuel crisis hit in the Eighties there was a change from V8s back to six-cylinders.
+When the fuel crisis hit in the 80s there was a change from V8s back to six-cylinders.
 At that time we had an abundance of Ford Falcon 250s and Hemi Chrysler 245 and 265 engines to choose from.

-When interviewed, the owners of the company, Jeff and Gail Dellow, both said they could not believe how many people fitted six-cylinders to their 4 x4s.
+When interviewed Jeff and Gail Dellow said they could not believe how many people fitted six-cylinders to their 4WDs.
 Even to this day older vehicles like Toyota, Landcruiser, G60, MQ and GQ Nissan Patrols are running big sixes.

-Toyota had introduced their HiLux Range, which really suited the young 4 x 4 owner, but the power was dreadful.
-Again, Dellow Automotive moved very quickly to make kits for Holden 253 and 308 V8s along with V6 Chevy kits, which proved to be very successful.
+Toyota introduced their Hilux Range which suited the young 4WD owner, but again people wanted more power.
+We moved very quickly to make kits for Holden 253 and 308 V8s along with V6 Chevy kits, which became very popular and successful.